AhlemBS/Vehicle-fleet-parking/README.md

 this will regenerate the primsa client and run the migration again

 # STEP 3

-# For code quality i used
+# For code quality i NEED

 # in my local development

 - ESLint to catch errors and enforce coding standards ad it helps the team keeping the same standards
 - Prettier to ensure consistent code formatting ad it helps the team keeping the same coding standards
 - Husky to be run before each commit / push makig sure eslint and prettier and I made our job
 - Jest to write unit test (in this project I didnt run all )
--

 # in my CI/CD

 I used Github actions CI/CD

 first I added .Yaml File with the steps instal node packages , lint , format , test thenn i add sonar qube step after the test step and just before the deploy step

- then I neeeded to set my DATABASE_URL as environment variable
+then I neeeded to set my DATABASE_URL as environment variable for security purpose

+# within my team

-After that it comes the code review step through the pull request , and this is a continious process, that enhance also the quality of the code
+After that it comes the code review step through the pull request , and this is a continious process, that enhance also the quality of the code communicate about issues nd work to find the best tools to overcome them.. accepting each others advice ask for help when things get harder stay humble and cooperative make sure there is coffee and snacks around